bharat13soni/jrest/README.md

     JSON_DATA   : {"1":"66e64f0f-9e88-11e6-957c-fc3fdbf9364f"}
     ADHOC_SQL   : SELECT id, name, members, membercount, createdon, modifiedon FROM groups WHERE uuid = ?;

-Overriding helps in replacing the default SQL statement associated with the JREST_KEY momentarially, yet without compromising on the before or after facilities.
+Overriding helps in replacing the default SQL statement associated with the JREST_KEY momentarily, yet without compromising on the before or after facilities.
 Adhoc call does not mandate that there must be a JREST_KEY associated or to be used for the call.
 One can simply supply null for the call and get their statement executed on the webserver.
 An example is listed below, however, remember that supplying JREST_KEY without any value is must otherwise call will return 413 as status code.

     SESSION_KEY : 1C79B373DC35B732048DD66FC21669F
     JREST_KEY   : <empty-string>